unknown321/wampy/USAGE.md

 Wampy is limited to one font due to framework specifics.
 If some characters are replaced with `?`, you can provide custom font file, overriding the default one.
 File must be named `font.tff` (or `font.otf`) and put into `internal storage/wampy/fonts/` directory.
 Supported formats: `.ttf`, `.otf`.
+Changes are applied after reboot.
+Invalid font files will crash Wampy; there will be no graphical indication.

-You can get font with another character set from https://fonts.google.com/noto.
-Default font is `NotoSansKR-Regular`.
+You can get font files with other character sets from https://fonts.google.com/noto.
+Default is `NotoSansKR-Regular`.

 ## Using Wampy